Natural Capital Evaluation

 Main drivers of environmental impacts

-In the wet processes, it is primarily the energy required for procedures such as dyeing, finishing, and tanning that has an impact on climate change.
+In the wet processes, it is primarily the energy required for procedures such as dyeing, finishing, and tanning that that can have an impact on climate change.

 Measures

 Leather tanning, in particular, requires large amounts of energy.
-That’s why HUGO BOSS has joined the Leather Working Group (LWG), to ensure increasing use of sustainable leather.
-The LWG audits and certifies leather producers with a low environmental impact.
-Statistics from the LWG show that a leather producer’s energy consumption can be reduced by 30-35% over the course of four audits, depending on the certification category.
-HUGO BOSS strives to increase the share of leather sourced from tanneries that are certified in accordance with LWG or comparable standards to 100 % by 2025.
+That’s one of the reasons why HUGO BOSS has joined the Leather Working Group (LWG).
+Together we aim to increase the use of more sustainable leather.
+The LWG audits and certifies leather producers The LWG audits and certifies facilities in the leather industry that implement certain standards with regard to minimizing their environmental impact.
+The following aspects are taken into account during the audits: water & energy usage, waste & effluent management, air & noise emissions, traceability, health & safety, chemical management as well as restricted substances and MRSL compliance.
+HUGO BOSS strives to only use leather sourced from tanneries that are certified in accordance with LWG silver or comparable standards as of 2027.

 HUGO BOSS also became active in the Global Climate Action for Fashion working group of the United Nations Framework Convention on Climate Change (UNFCCC) in 2018.
 In this group, brands, manufacturers, and organizations discuss targets and measures for climate protection along the entire textile value chain, which can contribute to the goals of the Paris Agreement.